LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Experiments

 To numerically evaluate the generated videos, we introduce a new metric for temporal consistency and perform a user study.
 We denote the new metric as the \emph{Human Mean Squared Error} $H_{MSE}$, and it compares the pixel-wise values of the generated characters in every two consecutive frames.
 We employ the computed cross-frame dense correspondences $\mathcal{M}$ from \Cref{sec:denspose}, and we compute the mean squared error (MSE) between corresponding pixels:

 where $I_i, I_{i-1}$ are the final generated frames in $\mathcal{I}$.

-We generated 10 videos of diverse motions and characters and we computed the proposed metric and performed the user study on them.
-The videos will be provided in the supplementary material. \Cref{tab:quant} shows that our approach outperforms both baselines in terms of $H_{MSE}$ by $\sim 9-10\%$ which demonstrates that the generated characters are temporally more consistent.
-For the user study, users are asked to select between two videos; one is produced by the baseline and the other by our approach. \Cref{tab:quant} shows that $76 \%$ and $66 \%$ of the users preferred the videos generated by our approach over Text2Video-Zero and MasaCtrl baselines, respectively.
+We generated 10 videos of diverse motions and characters and we computed the proposed metric and performed the user study on them. \Cref{tab:quant} shows that our approach outperforms both baselines in terms of $H_{MSE}$ by $\sim 9-10\%$, which demonstrates that the generated characters are temporally more consistent.
+For the user study, users are asked to select between two videos; one is produced by the baseline and the other by our approach. \Cref{tab:quant} shows that $76 \%$ and $66 \%$ of the users (based on 23 users) preferred the videos generated by our approach over Text2Video-Zero and MasaCtrl baselines, respectively.